 ^{} Other payables that are not financial liabilities (refund liabilities recognised under IFRS 15 - EUR 883 thousand) are not included.
-Trade payables also include EUR 3,165 thousand of trade payables that have been factored by suppliers in a supply chain financing arrangement.
+Trade payables also include EUR 3,165 thousand of trade payables that have been factored by suppliers in a supplier finance arrangement.